 In most instances now, a minimally invasive sinus lift procedure is performed simultaneous with the implant placement through the small opening used to place the implant itself.
 The traditional sinus lift is usually reserved for very extensive situations only.

 The sinus graft makes it possible for many patients to have dental implants that previously had no other option besides wearing loose dentures.

-A sinus augmentation can be performed at Dr. Yamada‘s office, under local anesthesia.
+A sinus augmentation can be performed at Drs.
+Yamada and Zeidan‘s office, under local anesthesia.
 Some patients may request intravenous sedative medication as well.